mrblueblue/react-quickstart/README.md

 ## Component Generation

-To quickly create a React component:

     gulp component --name <name>

+Components generated this way will automatically be created in `/src/app/components/`.

 Add the `--full` flag to create a React component with life-cycle methods.

-Components generated this way will automatically be created in `/src/app/components/`.

-If you want to tweak the component template, see the files in `/generator`.

 ## Configs